bzgeb/osc-clj/README.md

 There is no guarantee on the order of fn triggering.

 For example, `/foo/{bar,baz}/quux` will trigger fns in both `/foo/bar/quux/` and `/foo/baz/quux` but with no specific order.

-### Zeroconf

-`osc-clj` has support for broadcasting the presence of your OSC servers to the local network using zerconf.
-This is disabled by default.

-On creation of a server, you may specify an option tag:

-    (def server (osc-server 9800 "My OSC Server"))

-The string `My OSC Server` is then used to register your server with zeroconf.
-In order to use zeroconf you must turn it on:

-    (zero-conf-on)

-You should now see your server with clients that speak zeroconf.
-It is known that zero-conf can eat up a lot of cpu time - especially on chatty networks.
-It is therefore recommended to switch it off once you have configured and connected your client:

-    (zero-conf-off)

 ## Project Info: